-Just outside Paddington is a vast building site – turning a run down industrial area and old railway depot into a major HS2 railway station.
+Just outside Paddington is a vast building site – turning a run-down industrial area and old railway depot into a major HS2 railway station.

 It’s a project that’s on a similar scale to the London Olympics in size, using a single impetus to regenerate an entire area, the arrival of a major railway hub.
 And yet, it’s just one, if surprisingly critical component of the mighty HS2 railway line.

-HS2 is the controversial railway running through the country, but its largely controversial because most people don’t really understand why it’s needed.
-And that’s candidly a failing of HS2 themselves, and their political masters.
+HS2 is the controversial railway running through the country, but it’s largely controversial because most people don’t really understand why it’s needed.
+And that’s candidly a failing of HS2 themselves and their political masters.

-A railway costing as much as HS2 could just to shave 35 minutes off a trip to Birmingham is never going be popular.
+A railway costing as much as HS2 could just to shave 35 minutes off a trip to Birmingham is never going to be popular.
 Even if with journey times of just 49 minutes, it could actually end up faster to get from Birmingham to Heathrow than from some parts of London to Heathrow.